Mike-Nahmias/Multi-WP-Script/README.md

 Multi-WP-Script
 ===============

 The point of this script is to easily create multiple WordPress sites for multiple users on one server.
 There is a user list which the script checks.
-New users are added and anything not on the list is removed.
+New users are set up automatically and anything not on the list is removed.
 Script also creates backups.

 I have this script running every night at 2AM by adding the following line to /etc/crontab: